Guide: Campaign Communication Template Pack

 Hi [Name],

-We are running an idea campaign and we would like your perspective.
+We are running an idea campaign and we would love your perspective.

 [One or two sentences describing the challenge in plain language.
 What are you trying to improve, solve, or explore?]

-The campaign is open until [closing date].
+The campaign is open until [close date].
 You can submit your idea in about 5 minutes here: [link]

 A few things worth knowing: you can submit anonymously if you prefer.
-All submissions will be reviewed by [name or team].
-We will share what we received and what we are doing about it by [date].
+All submissions are reviewed by [name or team].
+We will share what we heard and what we are doing about it by [date].

 Even a rough idea is worth sharing.
-We are not looking for fully formed proposals.
-We are looking for honest input from people who know the work.
+We are not looking for fully developed proposals.
+We are looking for honest input from people who know the business.

 [Your name]

-What makes this work: it is short, it states a concrete deadline, it makes a specific promise about follow-up, and it lowers the bar for participation.
+Why this works: it is short, it sets a concrete deadline, it makes a specific promise about follow-up, and it lowers the bar for participation.
 Most launch emails fail because they oversell the campaign and raise the bar too high.

 Email 2: The Reminder